Skip to main content

 The first mechanical elephant, named Irinjadapilly Raman, was launched at Irinjadappilly Sri Krishna Temple in Thrissur district in Feb 2023 – the first step on a road to real change

-And please sign these petitions:
+Please sign these petitions:

 Help Spare Elephants Cruel Performances